Quirky, fashion-focused microcar is a Citroën Ami-sized EV for Kia Picanto money

 The Microlino is not quick.
 Indeed, with a power-to-weight ratio of just 28bhp per tonne, it’s decidedly less nippy and urgent than the average full-sized electric car.
 But in the sorts of environment where you’d imagine it will be most often deployed (urban, congested, tight), its circa-5.0sec 0-30mph time means it's more than capable of keeping up with traffic, getting around buses and beating cyclists away from traffic lights.

-Acceleration is broadly smooth and composed – with no scrabbling from the front tyres even under full load – and soundtracked by a fairly pervasive whine from the rear motor, which sounds a bit like a Thameslink train.
+Acceleration is broadly smooth and composed – with no scrabbling from the rear tyres even under full load – and soundtracked by a fairly pervasive whine from the rear motor, which sounds a bit like a Thameslink train.
 It's noticeable, but not irritating.

 There is, bafflingly, a Sport mode, but it doesn’t seem to have any tangible effect on the way the Microlino gets off the mark.
 Still, it’s fun to press the button with the rocketship on it.